 - 1. A renewal that exceeds \$10 million - 2.
 All CoC planning projects - 3.
 All Unified Funding Agency (UFA) cost projects - 4.
-Projects fully in in Tier 1 will be selected based on CoC score from highest to lowest CoC score - 5.
 DV bonus projects that awarded based on the DV bonus criteria in the CoC NOFA; if awarded as a DV bonus, it will be removed from the list and projects below it will slide up one rank; if not, it will retain the rank provided by the CoC and be treated as a regular ranked project.
-DV bonus criteria, 100-points possible: - a.
-For RRH or joint TH-RRH projects: (1) up to 50 points will be awarded in direct proportion to the score received on the CoC Application; (2) up to 25 points will be awarded on the extent the CoC is able to quantify the need, the extent of the need, and how the project will fill the gap; and (3) up to 25 points will be awarded based on the previous performance of the applicant in serving DV survivors, including housing and safety outcomes - b.
-For CE projects: (1) up to 50 points will be awarded in direct proportion to the score received on the CoC Application; and (2) up to 50 points will be awarded based on the extent the CoC can demonstrate the need for CE that better meets the needs of DV survivors and how the project will fill that need - 6.
+(Revised this year) DV bonus criteria, 100-points possible: - a.
+For RRH or joint TH-RRH projects: (1) up to 25 points will be awarded in direct proportion to the score received on the CoC Application; (2) up to 25 points will be awarded on the extent the CoC is able to quantify the need, the extent of the need, and how the project will fill the gap; and (3) up to 50 points will be awarded based on the previous performance of the applicant in serving DV survivors, including housing and safety outcomes; must also use trauma-informed and victim-centered approaches - b.
+For CE projects: (1) up to 50 points will be awarded in direct proportion to the score received on the CoC Application; and (2) up to 50 points will be awarded based on the extent the CoC can demonstrate the need for CE that better meets the needs of DV survivors and how the project will fill that need

+- 5. Projects fully in in Tier 1 will be selected based on CoC score from highest to lowest CoC score - 6.
 Projects fully in Tier 2 will be selected in order of score until there is no more funding available based on the following Tier 2 scoring factors totaling 100 points: - a.
-CoC Score: Up to 50 of 100 points will be awarded in direct proportion to the score received on the CoC Application
+CoC Score: Up to 50 of 100 points will be awarded in direct proportion to the score received on the CoC Application - b.

-- b.
 CoC Project Ranking.
 Up to 40 of 100 points for the CoC's ranking of the project application(s).
 To more evenly distribute funding across CoCs and take into account the CoCs ranking of projects, point values will be assigned directly related to the CoCs ranking of projects - c.
-Commitment to Housing First.
+(Revised this year) Low Barriers to Entry.
 Up to 10 of 100 points for: - i.
-How a permanent housing project commits to applying the Housing First model - ii.
-How a TH project, Joint TH and PH-RRH component project, safe haven project, or SSO project that is not for coordinated entry demonstrates that it is low-barrier, prioritizes rapid placement and stabilization in permanent housing, and does not have service participation requirements or preconditions to entry (such as sobriety or a minimum income threshold) - iii.
+How the project demonstrates that it is low-barrier and prioritizes rapid placement and stabilization in permanent housing - ii.
 An HMIS project or CE project will automatically receive 10 points - 7.
 For projects that straddle the two tiers, the Tier 1 portion will be funded in accordance with the above Tier 1 process and the Tier 2 portion will be funded in accordance with the Tier 2 process.
 HUD may award project funds for just the Tier 1 portion, provided the project is still feasible with the reduced funding (e.g., is able to continue serving homeless program participants effectively).

-Overview of Changes This Year
+Overview of Key HUD Changes This Year